 - Canned or dry mixes for cakes, soups, sauces, or gravies

-- Exercise regularly to help you maintain a healthy weight and improve your blood pressure and cholesterol levels.
-Ask your caregiver about the best exercise plan for you.
-Do not start an exercise program without asking your caregiver.
+- Exercise regularly.
+Exercise can help you maintain a healthy weight and improve your blood pressure and cholesterol levels.
+Regular exercise can also decrease your risk for heart problems.
+Ask your healthcare provider about the best exercise plan for you.
+Do not start an exercise program without asking your healthcare provider.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.